Getting Started with Pointed Pen Modern Calligraphy

 Getting creative and taking the time to learn something new like calligraphy is also a wonderful antidote to the fast pace of modern life.

-We all need to slow down once in a while and be mindful of what we’re doing - practicing your hand lettering certainly encourages this.
+We all need to slow down once in a while and be mindful of what we’re doing - practicing your hand lettering with a pointed pen certainly encourages this.

-I’ve rounded up my favourite materials - ones that I personally use - that you need for a calligraphy starter kit so you can get going and where to get them from so you can get started on your creative journey.
+I’ve rounded up my favourite essential calligraphy tools - supplies I personally use - that you need for a calligraphy starter kit so you can get going and where to get them from so you can get started on your creative journey.

 Materials for beginners of pointed pen modern calligraphy